yjeanrenaud/esp32_garagedoor_iot/README.md

 }
 ```
 By this, Apple Home Kit, and therefore Siri as well, does know whether or not the garage door is opened.
 Neat, isn't it?
+You might also lower the polling interval as the http server is quite fast.
+I experimented with polling as low as 0.3 seconds successsfully with a rather bad WiFi coverage in my garag.
+But every 1.5 seconds seems to be sufficient so `"pollIntervall":1500,` is my recommendation.